BJNSTNKVC/js-str-helper/README.md

 #### Str.isAscii()

-The Str.isAscii method determines if a given string is 7 bit ASCII:
+The `Str.isAscii` method determines if a given string is 7-bit ASCII:

 ```js
 Str.isAscii('Taylor');